nyjackson/SBA-320H/README.md

 ## Navbar.jsx
 - Navigation bar powered by React Router.

-## Quote.jsx
+## Animal.jsx
-- Quote component, used for all quote rendering.
+- Animal component, used for all animal rendering.

-## RandomQuote.jsx
+## Random.jsx
-- Displays one random quote from the collection.
+- Displays one random cat or dog from the collection.

 ## React Hooks Utilized:
 - useState, useEffect, useReducer

-## Notes:
-- Discussion.jsx and Account.jsx are not in use and will be deleted if not added upon.